 Known life history parameters of Alaskan skate species are presented in Table 1.
 Zeiner and Wolf (1993) determined age at maturity and maximum age for big and longnose skates from Monterey Bay, CA. The maximum age of CA big skates was 11-12 years, with maturity occurring at 8-11 years; estimates of maximum age for CA longnose skates were 12-13 years, with maturity occurring at 6-9 years.
 McFarlane and King (2006) recently completed a study of age, growth, and maturation of big and longnose skates in the waters off British Columbia (BC), finding maximum ages of 26 years for both species, much older than the estimates of Zeiner and Wolf.
 Age at 50% maturity occurs at 6-8 years in BC big skates, and at 7-10 years in BC longnose skates.
 However, these parameter values may not apply to Alaskan stocks.
 The AFSC Age and Growth Program has recently reported a maximum observed age of 25 years for the longnose skate in the GOA, significantly higher than that found by Zeiner and Wolf but close to that observed by McFarlane and King (Gburski et al 2007).
-In the same study, the maximum observed age for GOA big skates.
+In the same study, the maximum observed age for GOA big skates was 15 years, closer to Zeiner and Wolf's results for California big skates.